Zareel/PPT-Web-Development-Assignments/JSinterviewQuestions/readme.md

+# 26-9-2023

+# Tuesday

+## 1. How JavaScript works?

+Javascript need a cirtain tool or software to convert js code to convert into machine understandable code.
+The browser comes up with the compoler which can turn your js code into the executable code
+There is some compiler there which can run the js code such as V8 engines, spider monkey etc These engines are just like you install some compilers for c++ and you can run the code NodeJS is such one implementation which can convert your stand alone javascript code so that you don't always have to attach your js code to html and hit a reload every single time

+## ECMAscript

+- Europian Computer Manifacturing Association

+## 2. ES6

+- It is language specification means guidelines to follow

+## 3. varibales

+- declaring a variable is reserving some space in the memory

+## 4. datatypes

+- string
+- number
+- boolean
+- undefined
+- null
+- symbol
+- bigint
+- object

+declare a variable using let keyword

-# Q1.
-What is Primitive and Non-primitive data type in JS? or What is difference between primitive and non-primitive data types? or What is difference between null and undefined data types?
+## 5. What is Primitive and Non-primitive data type in JS? or What is difference between primitive and non-primitive data types? or What is difference between null and undefined data types?

 Ans: Every variable has a datatype that tells what kind of data is being stored in the variable.
 There are two types of data types in JavaScript